-When the University receives a report of sexual misconduct, it will perform a prompt, fair, and impartial investigation using a preponderance of the evidence standard.
-If, at the conclusion of the investigation, the evidence establishes that it is more likely than not that sexual misconduct/gender-based violence occurred, a violation will be found.
-Proceedings are conducted by hearing panel members who receive annual training.
-Both the reporting party and the responding party have the right to be accompanied to all meetings and complaint proceedings by an advisor of their choice.
-The reporting party and the responding party will receive simultaneous, written notification of the outcome of the investigation/proceeding.
+When the University receives a report of sexual misconduct, it will perform a prompt, fair, and impartial investigation using a preponderance of the information standard.
+If, at the conclusion of the process, the information establishes that it is more likely than not that sexual misconduct/gender-based violence occurred, a violation will be found.
+Complaint proceedings are conducted by hearing administrators (or applicable Human Resources administrators) who receive annual training.
+Both the complainant and the respondent have the right to be accompanied to all meetings by an advisor of their choice throughout the process.
+The complainant and the respondent will receive simultaneous, written notification of the outcome of the process.